 What is Social Housing?

-According to the latest data from the 2017 Report on Government Services, there are 13,540 social housing properties in Tasmania made up of:
+According to the latest data from the Report on Government Services 2022, at June 30 2021 there were 14,361 social housing properties in Tasmania made up of:

 - 311 Indigenous Housing (221 State managed & 90 Community managed)

 Source: based on Steering Committee for the Review of Government Service Provision data, Report on Government Services 2022